Phastboy/nvim/README.md

 ## Key Mappings
 The available key mappings are documented in the `KEYS.md` file.
 Please refer to it for detailed information about the key mappings.

-## New Plugins
-This configuration includes the following new plugins:
-- `noice.nvim`: Enhanced notifications and messages.
-- `oil.nvim`: File explorer with a floating window.
-- `telescope.nvim`: Fuzzy finder and more.

 ## Features
 - Enhanced notifications and messages using `noice.nvim`.
 - File explorer with a floating window using `oil.nvim`.